mroavi/JunctionTrees.jl/docs/src/background.md

 separator sets or *sepsets*. [^jensen1994optimal] present an optimal method to construct a junction tree from a triangulated graph.
 The figure below shows the result of applying this method to the triangulated graph in the figure above.
+Clusters are depicted as large circles and sepsets as rectangles.
+The color of clusters correspond to the maximal cliques of the triangulated graph (figure above).
+The encircled variables indicate which conditional probability distributions in the equation presented in section [The junction tree algorithm](@ref) were multiplied into which cluster potentials of the junction tree.

 ```@eval
 using TikzPictures